 - What is an Exchange?

 Meal plan participants in the Complete Cuisine Plan are able to exchange a meal swipe for an equivalent value of $8 towards purchases at Seawolf Dining venues across campus.
-These venues include Subway, Cuddy Market Place, Express, Borealis Brew and the Daily Grind.
+These venues include Subway, eXpress, Borealis Brew, The Daily Grind and the Taqueria in the Student Union.

 If you'd like to be able to exchange your meal swipes to use at locations other than the Creekside Eatery on residential campus, the Complete Cuisine Plan (the only plan to offer exchanges) is a great option.